 - Do they have any specific occupational adjustment needs (for example, at school, in the workplace)?

 - How is their disability perceived in their home country, and by their friends and relatives?
 Beliefs about health, illness and disability can vary considerably between and within cultures.
 Stigma can impact a person’s perceptions of their own disabilities and may influence how they and/or their family disclose, discuss and interpret matters relating to their disability.

 See the ‘Migrants with disabilities’ section below for further information.

 Increased risk of infection

-Many migrants to the UK arrive from a country with a high burden of infection.
+Many migrants to the UK arrive from a country with a high burden of infectious diseases.

-Some groups of migrants, such as asylum seekers and refugees, unskilled workers or undocumented migrants, may be economically disadvantaged, live in over-crowded conditions, and live and meet socially with other at-risk groups, putting them at increased risk of infection whilst living in the UK.
+Some groups of migrants, such as asylum seekers and refugees, unskilled workers or undocumented migrants, may be economically disadvantaged, live in over-crowded conditions, and live and meet socially with other at-risk groups.
+This puts them at increased risk of infectious diseases whilst living in the UK.

-Health care practitioners should consider infectious conditions in at-risk migrants.
+Healthcare professionals should consider infectious diseases in at-risk migrants.
 Some diseases may not present clinically for a long time after arrival in the UK.

-The disease specific pages offer guidance on testing and further management.
+The communicable disease pages offer guidance on testing and further management.

 Ethnicity and chronic conditions